PetyoKostakov/JavaProgramming/OOPJavaProjects/Telephone/readme.txt

-These files solve the exercise from the book "Introduction To Programing with Java" by Svetlin Nakov You can file a picture of Class diagram and TelephoneClassDiagram.ucls file which can be opened with "ObjectAid UML Exlorer" plug in for eclipce.
+These files solve the exercise from the book "Introduction To Programing with Java" by Svetlin Nakov You can find a picture of Class diagram and TelephoneClassDiagram.ucls file which can be opened with "ObjectAid UML Exlorer" plug in for eclipce.

 The task: